UniTime/unitime-doc/batch-student-solver-dashboard.md

 * **Advised Credit**
 	* For the students that have been advised, this column displays the credit number provided by the advisor (the Total Priority Credit Hours from the Advisor Course Recommendations page), but the color indication shows how the recommendations are followed.
-	* So, the student can have a similar number of credits requested, but when he/she puts different courses in the color will go from green to orange to red based on the percentage we no longer show.
+	* So, the student can have a similar number of credits requested, but when they puts different courses in the color will go from green to orange to red based on the percentage we no longer show.
 	* More details are available on mouse-over and when the student line is clicked.
 	* This column is only visible if there is at least one student in the data returned by the search criteria in the filter that has been advised.